dekuNukem/exixe/README.md

 The microcontroller acts as a SPI slave and reads 16-byte commands from the master devices.
 Details of which can be found on the next section.

 In normal operation each cathode has a 68K current resistor, allowing 2.6mA at 180V.
-However, if you're using IN-14 tubes chances are they are second hand, and most I see doesn't light up all the way on digit 2 and 3.
+However, if you're using IN-14 tubes chances are they are second-hand, and most I see doesn't light up all the way on digit 2 and 3.
 They are slightly poisoned and needs a bit more current to light up properly.
-Therefore exixe 14 features an overdrive command that allows twice that current to pass through.
+Therefore exixe-14 features an overdrive command that allows twice that current to pass through.

 Digit 3 at 2.5mA: